Bowling After Knee Replacement (Gary Avoids the MUA)

 An interview with Gary Pendergraff

 The interview was conducted by PJ Ewing.
 Click the Play Button above to listen to the full interview.
+Gary describes two months of rehab struggles and then his return to bowling after knee replacement and avoiding a Manipulation Under Anesthesia.

 Editor’s Note – Bowling After Knee Replacement